AndrewSigorskih/fastq-dupaway/README.md

 ## Usage

 ```
-fastq-dupaway -i INPUT-1 [-u INPUT-2] -o OUTPUT-1 [-p OUTPUT-2] [-m MEMORY-LIMIT] [--format fasta|fastq] [--no-sort]
+fastq-dupaway -i INPUT-1 [-u INPUT-2] -o OUTPUT-1 [-p OUTPUT-2] \
+        [-m MEMORY-LIMIT] [--format fasta|fastq] [--compare-seq] [--hashed]
 ```

 The only two required arguments are names of input and output files.
-If only one pair of files was provided, program will run in single-end mode; If both seconda input and second output filenames were provided, program will run in paired-end mode instead.
+If only one pair of files was provided, program will run in single-end mode; If both second input and second output filenames were provided, program will run in paired-end mode instead.
 Complete list of options with explanations is listed below:

 ```
   -h [ --help ]          Produce help message and exit